BioTurboNick/ClusDoC.jl/README.md

 9. Optional: Use the Settings button to adjust the DoC and DBSCAN clustering settings.
 10. Start the analysis with the Run button.
 Progress will be printed in the terminal window.

-TODO:
-- Color bar font size, standardize colorbar to -1 to 1
--

 Output
 ======
    - `roicoordinates.txt` containing the ROI shapes